apinstein/xero-capitalization-and-amortization-utilities/README.md

 I could make a Google Spreadsheet or XSLX of this.
 I tried exporting and importing, but it messed up all the forumlas and I didn't want to spend the time to fix.

 If you don't have a Mac and want me to make a schedule for you, email me and I'll do it for $10.

-I also intend to provide a similar tool for generation small amortization / capitalization schedules for things like Deferred Revenue, Prepaid Services, etc.